Kanma/MPQExtractor/README.md

 ## Dependencies

-The repository/package contain all the necessary files, no need to install anything.
+The repository/package contains all the necessary files to build the extractor.

-The following libraries are used (and are part of the distribution):
+The following libraries are included as part of the distribution:

 * StormLib (http://www.zezula.net/en/mpq/stormlib.html), no license, free to use
 * SimpleOpt 3.4 (http://code.jellycan.com/simpleopt/), MIT License

+StormLib has some patches that have not yet been merged back into the official release.

 ## License